awjlogan/emon32-fw/README.md

 ### Tests

 A test program is available for the `emon_CM` module.
 This is the energy monitoring system and is completely abstracted from the underlying hardware.
-In _./tests_, run `make cm` to build the tests (tested on macOS and Linux).
+In _./tests_, run `make cm` to build the tests (tested on macOS and Linux) and then run `./cm.test`.

 ## Hardware Description